 - The same thing happened with The Renaissance Age of Animation as well, thanks to a studio called Tokyo Movie Shinsha.

 - Batman Beyond: Return of the Joker had such amazing animation that it probably could have gone to theaters and no one would think otherwise.
 A fun fact is many of the same animators worked on AKIRA with a similar Kill Sat sequence.
-The other DCAU films, Mask of the Phantasm, Sub Zero and Mystery of the Batwoman, were more "slightly better than the series" than feature quality.
+The other DCAU films, Mask of the Phantasm, Sub Zero and Mystery of the Batwoman, were more of the "slightly better than the series" variety, as opposed to feature quality.